Harissa

 Harissa came to SAFE in May of 2023 as part of a 7 horse owner surrender situation in the Gig Harbor area.
 She, along with her 6 herd mates, were living in poor conditions, surrounded by broken panels, standing in deep mud, without clean water.

 Without knowing her exact history, Harissa read to us as the most untouched horse of the group — certainly the most unwilling to be touched.
 Our initial assessment of her was that she was a mare with significant herdboundness, and one who leaned more towards ‘fight’ than ‘flight.’
-We decided that what Harissa needed was time, which is what we’ve been giving her.
+We decided that what Harissa needed was time, which is what we gave her.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.